saumya/charaka/README.md

 # charaka

 A VueJS Application.
 Using REST calls, Routers and State engines.
-Sample app to manage an office.
+This Sample app to manage an office.

 ## Project setup
 ```